 3(1) Every employer shall ensure, as far as it is reasonably practicable for the employer to do so,

-(iii)other persons at or in the vicinity of the work site who may be affected byhazardsoriginating from the work site,
+(iii) other persons at or in the vicinity of the work site whose health and safety may be materially affected by identifiable and controllable hazards originating from the work site,

-(c) that none of the employer’s workers are subjected to or participate in harassment of violence atthe work site,
+(c) that none of the employer’s workers are subjected to or participate in harassment or violence at the work site,

 (d) that the employer’s workers are supervise by a person who

-(f)that health and safety concerns raised by workers, supervisors, self-employed persons and the jointwork site health and safety committee or health and safety representative are resolved in a timelymanner, and
+(f) that health and safety concerns raised by workers, supervisors, and the joint work site health and safety committee, if there is one, or health and safety representative, if there is one, are resolved in a timely manner.

-(2) Every employer shall ensure that workers are adequately trained in all matters necessary toprotect their health and safety, including before the worker
+(2) Every employer shall ensure that workers engaged in the work of that employer are adequately trained in all matters necessary to perform their work in a healthy and safe manner.

-(3) Every employer shall cooperate with any person exercising a duty imposed by this Act, theregulations and the OHS code.
+(7) Every employer shall cooperate with any persons exercising a duty imposed by this Act, the regulations and the OHS Code.